Stainless Steel vs. Non-Stainless Steel

 High Carbon Non-Stainless Steel

 High carbon non-stainless steel contains iron and at least .55% carbon.
 Other metals may be added to improve various attributes.
 The downside to non-stainless steel is that it is very vulnerable to rust – which is why you will find that many non-stainless steel blades have coatings to prevent rust.
 If uncared for, the rust can ruin the blade, and eat through the steel completely.
-The benefits of using non-stainless steel that it is very wear-resistant (increased edge retention), and is generally considered easier to sharpen.
+The benefits of using non-stainless steel that it is generally very tough (less likely to chip), and is generally considered easier to sharpen.

 Early Stainless Steel History